myg813p/ielts/speaking/unit09.md

 PART 2&3

-1. Describve something you do for your health.
+1. Describe something you do for your health.
 I do several things to ensure that I remain healthy.
 However, I think the most important of them is eating well.
 I totally agree with the old saying, "You are what you eat", so I avoid putting processed foods into my body.
 This means that I don't consume oily fried foods or sugary drinks and snacks.
 Instead, I drink a lot of organic smoothies and eat balanced meals consisting primarily of whole grains and green vegetables.
 Morever, I never forget to take my three daily vitamin supplements.
 I initially started this diet because my immune system was weak, and I weighed a lot more than I do now.
 It seemed like I was always catching colds, so I decided to do something about it.
 I did some research on healthier diets and made up my mind to try one myself.
 It's been about a year now, and I've never felt better.
 I've seen a lot of benefits from my new diet.
 Not only have I lost weight, but I also haven't had a cold since starting it.
 I've also reduced my expenses.
-I used to spend too much money on snacks and fast food, but now I save it istead.
+I used to spend too much money on snacks and fast food, but now I save it instead.

 2. What do people usually do to stay healthy in your country?
 There are a number of things that people do to ensure their well-being in Korea.
 First, they follow a healthy diet.
 For example, they stay away from fast food as much as possible because it is usually high in fat and carbohydrates. instead, their meals mostly consist of vegetables, whole grains, and fruit.
 They also exercise on a regualr basis.
 Some people go to the gym, join exercise classes, and hike.